ClarkFieseln/FPGA_HW_SIM_FWK_2/README.md

 To generate and run an executable file go to python\hw_sim_fwk_2 type:

   > gen_and_run_exe.bat

+This only takes a few seconds to complete.

 ## Summary
 This tool provides the following features, usually not supported by standard simulation methods: